 - Bar plugs/ends on handlebars

-- All riders must wear fully enclosed shoes
+- Fully enclosed shoes

 - Body armour, goggles and neck braces are strongly recommended